system76/tech-docs/src/models/meer5/repairs.md

 ![RAM latch](./img/ram-latch.jpg)

-3. Once both latches are released, the RAM stick will pop up, pushed the spring tension from the RAM slot.
+3. Once both latches are released, the RAM stick will pop up, pushed by the spring tension from the RAM slot.
 This means the RAM stick can be pulled backwards out of the slot.

 ![Unlatched RAM](./img/unlatched-ram.jpg)